yury-lysogorskiy/lammps/doc/src/fix_qeq_rel_reaxff.rst

 :ref:`(Rappe and Goddard) <Rappe4>` only in how external electric fields are accounted for.
-This fix therefore raises a warning when used without :doc:`fix efield <fix_efield>` since :doc:`fix qeq/reaxff <fix_qeq_reaxff>` should be used without an external electric field.
+This fix therefore raises a warning when used without :doc:`fix efield <fix_efield>` since :doc:`fix qeq/reaxff <fix_qeq_reaxff>` should be used when no external electric field is present.
 Charges are computed with the QEqR method by minimizing the electrostatic energy of the system in the same way as the QEq method but where the absolute electronegativity, :math:`\chi_i`, of each atom in the QEq method is replaced with an effective electronegativity given by

 .. math::
    \chi_{\mathrm{r}i} = \chi_i + \frac{\sum_{j=1}^{N} \beta(\phi_i - \phi_j) S_{ij}}